 UK says Iran responsible for attack on Saudi oil facilities

 Britain has concluded that Iran was responsible for attacks on oil facilities in Saudi Arabia, U.K. Prime Minister Boris Johnson said Sunday.
-He said the U.K. would consider taking part in a U.S.-led military effort to bolster the Gulf kingdom's defenses.
+He said the U.K. would consider taking part in a U.S.-led military effort to bolster the Gulf kingdom's defenses, while Iran's president announced plans for a rival Iranian-led security coalition.

-But the Conservative prime minister also said the U.K. would work with allies to "de-escalate" Middle East tensions that have soared since the Sept.
+The U.K. Conservative prime minister also said the he would work with allies to "de-escalate" Middle East tensions that have soared since the Sept.
 14 attack on the world's largest oil processor and an oil field.

 Britain had previously held back from attributing blame for the drone and missile attack.
-Saudi Arabia and the United States say Iran was responsible.
+Saudi Arabia and the United States say Iran was responsible, something Tehran denies.

 Johnson told reporters flying with him late Sunday to New York for the U.N.
 General Assembly that now "the U.K. is attributing responsibility with a very high degree of probability to Iran" for the attack by drones and cruise missiles.